jhrutgers/ruler-trace/doc/format.md

 A `uint64be` and `uint32be` field resembling a `struct timespec`, with the meaning as populated by `timespec_get(..., TIME_UTC)` (C11).

+### utf-8

+UTF-8 string.

+### platform

+Platform details.
+For now, it only contains the value 0x01020304 in the platform endianness.
+This frame may be extended in the future for more information.

 ## Timestamp